codelittinc/incubator-resources/causes/README.md

-#Causes
+# Causes

 ## Overview

- so we're trying to promote that within our own culture and take it several steps further.
+We try to promote net and software freedom within our culture.
+Basically, "Don't be evil."
 Below are resources to get involved.

 ## Donate without cost to you